lecaillon/Evolve/README.md

 # Evolve [![Build status](https://ci.appveyor.com/api/projects/status/oj9wf4bk0p0npggu?svg=true)](https://ci.appveyor.com/project/lecaillon/evolve)
 Database migration tool for .NET.
 Inspired by [Flyway](https://flywaydb.org/).

-Its purpose is to automate your database changes, and help keep those changes synchronized in all your environments.
+Evolve is an easy migration tool that uses your plain old sql scripts.
+Its purpose is to automate your database changes, and help keep those changes synchronized through all your environments and developpement teams.
 This makes it an ideal tool for continuous integration / delivery.

 Over all Evolve embraces simplicity.
 Migration scripts remain plain old SQL.